PintoGideon/notes/ChRIS/ChRIS_Infrastructure.md

 Images are made up of multiple layers that get stacked on top of each other and represented as a single object.
 Inside of the image is a cut down operating system and all of the files and dependencies required to run an application.
 Because containers are intended to be fast and lightweight, images need to be small.

 Images are considered build time constructs whereas containers are run-time constructs.
+We use the ```docker container run``` and ```docker service ``` commands to start one or more containers from a single image.